Can You Really Peel a Mango with a Drinking Glass?

-Ripe mangoes are pure fruity bliss.
-Peeling them, not so much.
-Although the reward is always worth it.
+Ripe mangoes are pure fruity bliss, but peeling them?
+Not so much.
+And yet, the reward is always worth the effort.

 The Original Tip

 I originally read about this tip on BuzzFeed:

 → Read the tip: You’ve Been Peeling Mangoes the Wrong Way Your Whole Life – BuzzFeed

 They shared a step-by-step photo tutorial and video from the Smart Cook YouTube channel.

 The tip suggests that there is something far easier than the tried-and-true (and sometimes messy) method of peeling a mango with a knife.
 Instead, all you need is a sturdy glass and a little bit of coordination.

 First up: the mangoes.
 I deemed size and ripeness to be important factors in selecting the fruit.
 I realized large mangoes (which I seemed to find a lot of) might not fit in a standard-sized glass very well, or might not peel as evenly.

 I selected a few mid-sized, fully ripe mangoes and a sturdy, standard-sized, everyday drinking glass for this test.